Anthony Davis scores 37, leads Lakers past Sixers 120-107 - WHIZ News

 Philadelphia lost twice at Staples Center to start its four-game California road trip despite this persistent effort against the powerhouse Lakers.

 Philly’s role players and backups got off to an impressive start, taking an early 13-point lead.
-That’s when Davis took control as part of a 42-10 run by the Lakers in 10 minutes spanning halftime.

-With Davis hitting three 3-pointers, making all seven of his second-quarter shots, and even throwing a crossover dribble at Al Horford along the way, the Lakers made 17 of their 19 shots during the impressive streak.
+That’s when Davis took control with a dazzling quarter that included three 3-pointers.
+The Lakers made 17 of their 19 shots at one point.

-Dwight Howard had 11 points without missing a shot at the line or in the field for the Lakers.
+“Obviously we played two really good teams here,” Harris said.
+“I felt like we had a good start, and then that second quarter hurt us.
+I think where the game really slipped was they picked up their defensive intensity, and from there it rushed us.”

 TIP-INS